Table of Contents

 When I say use the card, you do not need to balance from month to month.
 Just use the card for regular purchases and pay the card off immediately or at the end of the month.

-It is also important to make sure your secured cards have a line of credit above $1,000.
+It is also essential to make sure your secured cards have a line of credit above $1,000.
 A lower credit line card will count much less towards boosting your credit score.
-To increase your line of credit, it may require you to put down an additional deposit.
+Increasing your line of credit may require you to put down an additional deposit.

 Also, if you get a secured card with a $300 limit, never have more than 35% of the limit on the card.
 Even though your initial limits may be low, you don’t want to max them out.
 You can always increase your limits by increasing your deposits.
 You can increase your credit limit by increasing your deposit with the card company.

-I suggest getting more than one card so you can get as much good juice flowing to your credit report without having too many credit cards open.
+I suggest getting more than one card to get as much good juice flowing to your credit report without having too many credit cards open.
 Of course, you could go with three if you wanted to, but no more than that.

 Just make sure the card will report to the credit bureaus.

 Step 3 – Enjoy Your New Legally Rebuilt Credit

-After following these steps, it will take a year or so to get you up to the awesome credit score you are looking for.
+Following these steps will take a year to get you up to the superb credit score you are looking for.

 To keep your score growing, make all your future payments on time and avoid defaulting again.

-Many people who have lived through a period of bad credit often credit shy, myself included.
-For them, the credit equals pain.
+Many people who have lived through a period of bad credit are often credit shy.
+For them, credit equals pain.
 So what they do is avoid getting any new credit.
 But this only prevents them from bringing up their grade point average.